ombulabs/blog/_posts/2016-04-22-session-user-flow.markdown

 (Original exception: uninitialized constant MyController::Location [NameError])
 ```

 The problem is at first not very obvious.
-The app has no knowledge of the previously stored object....
+The app has no knowledge of the previously stored class anymore.

-A better way is to think about how and what you want to store in the session.
+A better way is to not store complex objects or classes in the session.
+Think about how and what you want to store in the session and keep the data structure simple.
 Maybe a specific set of helper or controller methods just for handling the user navigation is enough.
 You can guide or force the user to a specific area of your website using the stored session information.

 One example could be a user that has seen all of your pages, but is not willing to sign up or click a specific button.
 You could write a concern like this one to figure out what pages the user has already visited: